Color Cast Correction

 Single Channel Mid Tone Adjustment—Color Cast Correction

-When one channel is off value from the other two, perform a single channel correction.
+When one channel is out of value compared to the other two, perform a single-channel correction.

 Single Channel Correction

-If two channels are near in value to each other and one is not, move the odd channel to the value to that of the two consistent channels.
+If two channels are close in value to each other and one is not, move the odd channel to match the value of the two consistent channels.

-In the Info Palette readout, the numbers to the left of the "/" represent the input value.
-The numbers to the right represent the output value after the curves adjustment.
-In the example above, sample #5's Blue channel value is 183 and the Green and Blue channels are 188.
+In the Info Palette readout, the numbers to the left of the "/" represent the input value, and those to the right represent the output value after the Curves adjustment.
+In the example above, sample #5's Blue channel value is 183, and the Green and Blue channels are 188.
 By adjusting only the Blue channel in Curves, it can be brought up to the level of the other two.

-By moving the Mid Point of the Blue Channel down in this instance, you can neutralize the mid value in the image.
-The Point Sample must be on a neutral value.
+By moving the Midpoint of the Blue channel down in this instance, you can neutralize the mid value in the image.
+The Point Sample must be set to a neutral value.

-You will rarely get all three values in all four samples to equate.
-Do the best you can averaging the differences.
+You will rarely get all three values to match across all four samples.
+Do the best you can by averaging the differences.
 Look for the pattern.

-Normally , you won't adjust more than two channels.
-See FAQs for an explanation.
+Normally, you won't adjust more than two channels.
+See the FAQs for an explanation.

 Two Channel Mid Tone Adjustment—Color Cast Correction

-When all three channel are different in value from each other, perform a two channel correction.
+When all three channels have different values from each other, perform a two-channel correction.

-If all three channel values are different from each other, move the high and low values to the middle value.
+If all three channel values are different from each other, move the high and low values toward the middle value.

-In the example to the above, sample #1's Red channel value is 193, the Green is 183, and the Blue 174.
-By decreasing the Red channel to 183 and increasing the Blue to 183 with individual channels in the Curves dialog box, the three sample point values all read 183 or neutral.
+In the example above, sample #1's Red channel value is 193, the Green is 183, and the Blue is 174.
+By decreasing the Red channel to 183 and increasing the Blue to 183 using the individual channels in the Curves dialog box, the three sample point values all read 183, or neutral.

-I recommend setting color sampler points on 3 or 4 neutral near-mid tone areas in your image.
-You have the ability to set as many as ten sample points.
-You will rarely get all three RGB values in three sample points or more to to have equal RGB readout for each independent sample point..
-Do the best you can averaging the differences.
+I recommend setting color sampler points on 3 or 4 neutral, near-midtone areas in your image.
+You can set as many as ten sample points.
+You will rarely get equal RGB readouts across three or more sample points.
+Do the best you can by averaging the differences.
 Look for the pattern.

-Normally you won't be adjusting more than two channels.
+Normally, you won't adjust more than two channels.

 Next Page • Page 1 • Page 2 • Page 3 • Page 4 • Page 5 • Cast Correction • Six Steps of CC